The benefits of breastfeeding: A timeline for the ages

 One year

 If you’ve breastfed for one year, you have officially saved big bucks on formula — some estimates range from $1,500 to $3,000.
-Meeting the AAP recommendation of breastfeeding for one year means you’ve given your baby health benefits that will last a lifetime, including being less likely to become overweight later in life and having a lower risk of heart disease as an adult.
-Breastfed babies are also less likely to need orthodontia and speech therapy because the sucking and pausing patterns particular to breastfeeding lead to greater oral development.
-It also influences the airway and shape of the roof of the mouth.
+Meeting the AAP recommendation of breastfeeding for up to two years means you’ve given your baby health benefits that will last a lifetime, including being less likely to become overweight later in life and having a lower risk of heart disease as an adult.
+Breastfed babies are also less likely to need orthodontia and speech therapy, because the oral mechanics of the nursing patterns particular to breastfeeding lead to greater oral development.
+It also influences the airway and shape of the roof of the mouth or palate.

 For lactating parents, 12 cumulative months of breastfeeding reduces the risk of breast cancer.
 However, the benefits double for parents with a lifetime total of two years of breastfeeding.
-Recent studies have found that breastfeeding also lowers a mom’s risk of high cholesterol, high blood pressure, and heart disease, which reduces the risk for stroke and heart attack.
+Recent studies have found that breastfeeding also lowers a mother or breastfeeding parent’s risk of high cholesterol, high blood pressure, and heart disease, which reduces the risk for stroke and heart attack.

 The benefits of breast milk extend beyond the first year.
 Of course, it’s up to you how long you want to breastfeed — one month, one year, or more.
 The key is to wean when you and your baby are ready.

 This timeline is not supposed to serve as a guilt trip or put any extra pressure on new parents (we have enough of that!).
-It’s meant to give you a sense of why pediatricians and global health organizations tout the phrase “breast is best” so often.
-Breastfeeding your infant provides unique benefits that other sources of nutrition can’t duplicate — for both parent and child.
-You don’t have to nurse your baby to raise a happy, healthy human, or build a successful bond with them.
+It’s meant to give you a sense of why health care professionals and global health organizations recommend breastfeeding for at least two years.
+Breastfeeding your infant provides unique benefits that other sources of nutrition can’t replicate — for both parent and child.
+You don’t have to nurse your baby to raise a happy, healthy human or build a successful bond with them.
 But if you want to, you deserve to have help, care, and support so that you’re empowered to meet your feeding goals.
-Ask for help from a lactation consultant when you need it and remember to take care of yourself.
+Ask for help from a lactation consultant when you need it, and remember to take care of yourself.

 Looking for more support throughout your entire breastfeeding journey?
-We’ll connect you with an IBCLC who can help you every step of the way.
+Book a lactation consultation through insurance, and connect with an IBCLC who can help you every step of the way.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.